azizur-rehman/family_expense/README.md

 # family_expense

-A daily expense sheet for your ui.family
+A daily expense sheet for your family

 ## Getting Started